 Learn more about rehabilitation counseling and the program here.

 From non-profit agencies to vocational rehabilitation counseling services, rehabilitation counselors work in a variety of environments.
 WWU graduates with a rehabilitation counseling degree have taken positions with the Division of Vocational Rehabilitation, Department of Services for the Blind, VA hospitals, non-profits focusing on employment (including mental health and substance abuse agencies), workers compensation agencies, and community college and university disability support services.
-According to a report from the American Counseling Association, rehabilitation counselors are the most highly paid counseling specialty with an average salary of $53,561.

 A rehabilitation counseling degree from WWU will prepare you with the expertise necessary to complete the Certified Rehabilitation Counselor (CRC) examination.